kcgthb/RHEL6.x-COW/README.md

 [root@host rpmbuild]# yum localupdate RPMS/*/*.rpm
 ```

-Reboot, check that you're using the new kernel with `uname -r`, and have fun verifying that none of the exploits listed on https://github.com/dirtycow/dirtycow.github.io/wiki/PoCs works anymore.
+Reboot, check that you're using the new kernel with `uname -r`, and have fun verifying that none of the exploits listed on https://github.com/dirtycow/dirtycow.github.io/wiki/PoCs work anymore.